cosmos/cosmos-sdk/docs/architecture/adr-031-msg-service.md

 Proposed

+## Abstract

+We want to reuse protobuf code generator to crate for use _factories_ for `Msg` and message handler `Responses`.
+Specifically we can use a protobuf `service` which will provide us library functions to be used internally an in external libraries.

 ## Context

+TODO: Explain what's wrong with creating a message.

 In early conversations [it was proposed](https://docs.google.com/document/d/1eEgYgvgZqLE45vETjhwIw4VOqK-5hwQtZtjVbiXnIGc/edit) that `Msg` return types be captured using a protobuf extension field, ex: